KaffeeCat/BaiduImageCrawler/README.md

 # Baidu Image Crawler
-:bar_chart: A simple command-line script for search and download images from [Baidu Image Search Engine](images.baidu.com)
+ :rainbow: A simple command-line script for search and download images from [Baidu Image Search Engine](images.baidu.com)

 ## Dependencies
-  * Python 2.7
+  - [x] Python 2.7
-  * OpenCV `all downloaded images will be verified by OpenCV, to gurantee image file is OK`
+  - [x] OpenCV    :shipit:*(All downloaded images will be verified by OpenCV, to gurantee image file is OK)*
   ``` Shell
   # Install OpenCV library
   sudo apt-get install -y libopencv-dev